-Likewise, a majority of Warner residents emphasize the value of "rural character" as a large part of "what makes Warner, Warner," or what makes Warner a desirable community different from a city or suburban area.
+Warner residents emphasize the value of "rural character" is what makes Warner unique and a desirable community different from a city or suburban area.
 Often, rural character involves what buildings look like, where they're located, and the scale of development.
-This rural character is essential to Warner's existing infrastructure, community, and the wishes of its residents.
-However, rather than seeing rural character as competing or mutually exclusive to a community with a healthy mix of housing that residents can afford, this chapter also recognizes that the Town can encourage the development of housing in a way that maintains the character of the existing community.
+Warner's rural character is essential to its existing infrastructure, community, and the wishes of its residents.
+However, rather than seeing rural character as competing or mutually exclusive to a community with a healthy mix of housing the Town can encourage the development of housing in a way that maintains the character of the existing community.